Tenants – how your rental payments can help you get a mortgage

 Unfortunately there’s no law that states that rental payments have to be taken into account but there have been some initiatives launched over the years to include them.
 The Rental Exchange, for example, is a free initiative that tenants (or their landlords) can sign up to which can hold information about your rental payments and which is then taken into account by Experian in your credit score.

 Is now a good time for tenants to buy?

 It could be.
 Boris Johnson announced in a virtual Conservative Party conference in October 2020 that the government will turn Generation Rent into Generation Buy with the introduction of 95% mortgages.
 It means there could soon be more mortgage loans available that would only require a deposit of 5% of the value of the property – which are becoming increasingly rare to find.
-More details are due to be announced soon but with a stamp duty holiday also currently running until the end of March 2021, an extension to the Help to Buy scheme announced and as some tenants see their rents rising, it could be a good time to make a move now.
+More details are due to be announced soon but with a stamp duty holiday also currently running until the end of March 2021, an extension to the Help to Buy scheme (and a new scheme announced), as well as some tenants seeing their rents rising, it could be a good time to make a move now.

 Where can I go to for help?

 If you’d like to speak to someone about securing a mortgage, and how you might improve your chances of getting one, why not contact Embrace Financial Services (EFS) who can put you in touch with a local Financial Consultant who will be happy to help.
 EFS work in partnership with Your Move and have already helped a vast number of homeowners to secure their dream home.